holdennguyen/aws-assume-role/memory-bank/testing-framework.md

 ## Overview

 AWS Assume Role implements a comprehensive testing framework with **79 total tests** covering all aspects of functionality, cross-platform compatibility, and shell integration.
+AWS Assume Role implements a comprehensive testing framework with **60 total tests** covering all aspects of functionality and cross-platform compatibility (shell integration tests removed in v1.3.1).
 This document details our testing strategy, test matrix, and development processes.

 ## Test Matrix (v1.3.0)